CGurity/SDA/en/_activities/0302-Introduction-to-protocols.md

 1. Check risk matrix raised in the previous activity and select one or two threats considered relevant to raise security procedures.
     * It is natural that there are threats depending highly on the personnel or external allies for their resolution, although it is desirable they are resolvable threats to a greater extent by the same members of the organization.

-2. For each threat, which from now on will be treated as security incidents since procedures for its occurrence will be prepared, make a brainstorm of actions that should be taken as steps, write down each one on sticky notes, put them on paper or onto the wall, then reorder as new steps are added.
-As an aid to the group, usually  actions taken in a procedure follow:
+2. For each threat, which from now on will be treated as a security incident (since we are preparing protocols for when it occurs), brainstorm actions that should be taken as steps.
+Write each one on a sticky note, put them on paper or on the wall, and reorder as new steps are added.
+As an aid to the group, actions taken in a protocol usually aim to:
     * Minimize the damage.
     * Clean remaining artifacts from the incident.
     * Resume activities as soon as possible.